ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

 As you can see, the task itself has a name - just like the play itself - and references a module, here `checkpoint_hosts`.
 The module is the part of Ansible which "makes it so" - the module in this case creates of modifies host object entries in Check Point.
 The module has parameters, here `name` and `ip_address`.
-Each module has individual parameters, often some of them are required while others are optional.
+Each Ansible module has individual parameters.
+Some of these parameters are required while others are optional.
 To get more information about a module, you can call the help:

 ```bash
 [student<X>@ansible ~]$ ansible-doc checkpoint_host